shmyaksi/installation-grafana/README.md

 <code>sudo docker run -d -p 3000:3000 -v /var/lib/grafana:/var/lib/grafana -e "GF_SECURITY_ADMIN_PASSWORD=YOURPASSWORD" grafana/grafana</code>

-<blockquote>Note: it's your data to sign in: type 'admin' in a field "admin" and password that you set earlier
+<blockquote>Note: it's your data to sign in: type 'admin' in a field "admin" and password that you set earlier.
 </blockquote>

 That command will return your Grafana ID,save it.